nktnet1/sync-request-curl/ROADMAP.md

   `IncomingMessage.headers` shape inherited by `http-basic`/`then-request`:
   `set-cookie` is always an array, repeated `cookie` values use `; `, ordinary repeated fields use `, `, and Node's singleton response headers keep their first value.
-This normalises the raw header lines supplied by libcurl; it does not emulate Node's HTTP parser rejecting malformed framing before a response object is created.
+This normalises the raw header lines supplied by libcurl; the later v1.0.37 framing patch adds standards-based rejection for ambiguous `Content-Length`/`Transfer-Encoding` responses without copying Node's stricter rejection of identical duplicate lengths.
 - `v1.0.33-head-request-payloads.patch` makes the intentional HEAD request-body extension work end-to-end: explicit body, JSON, and multipart payloads are transmitted while the native transport still completes after the final HEAD